 all regions are healthy

 If the command is successfully executed, it prints the above information.
 If the command fails, it prints the list of bad Regions.
-Currently, the errors that can be detected include the mismatches between last index
+Currently, the errors that can be detected include the mismatches between last index, commit index and apply index, and the loss of Raft log.
+Other conditions like the damage of snapshot files still need further support.

 View Region properties